JCMexplains/writing-for-success-2023/writing-for-success-2023.md

 article is about?
 If so, you have likely read the topic sentence.

 An
-effective topic sentence combines a main idea with the writer's personal attitude or opinion.
+effective topic sentence combines a main idea with the writer's opinion.
 It serves to orient the reader and provides an indication of what will follow in the rest of the paragraph.
 Read the following example.